Student Conduct Process

 5.6.
 Appeal of Expulsion

 5.6.1.
-Should the Vice Chancellor for Student Affairs determine that a student should be expelled; the student has the right to appeal the decision to the East Carolina University Board of Trustees.
+Should the Vice Chancellor for Student Affairs uphold a recommendation of expulsion; the student has the right to appeal the decision to the East Carolina University Board of Trustees.
 The student should send a written appeal by certified or registered mail, return receipt requested, or by another means that provides proof of delivery to the Assistant Secretary to Board within ten calendar days after the notice of the Vice Chancellor’s decision is sent to the Respondent.
 A copy should also be provided to the Office of Student Rights and Responsibilities and the Vice Chancellor for Legal Affairs and University Counsel.
 If the appeal is received in a timely manner, the Board of Trustees will establish a schedule for its review.
 If the Respondent fails to comply with the schedule, the Board of Trustees may dismiss the appeal.

 5.6.2.
 Should the Board of Trustees uphold the decision of the Vice Chancellor to expel a student, the student has a right to appeal the decision to the Board of Governors of the University of North Carolina.
 The written appeal should be sent by certified or registered mail, return receipt requested, or by another means that provides proof of delivery, to the President of the University of North Carolina within ten calendar days after the notice of the University Board of Trustee's final decision is sent to the Respondent.
 The correspondence should be mailed to Office of the President, University of North Carolina, c/o Vice President and General Counsel, P.O.
 Box 2688, Chapel Hill, NC 27515-2688.
 A copy should also be provided to the Office of Student Rights and Responsibilities and the Office of the Vice Chancellor for Legal Affairs and University Counsel.
 The decision of the Board of Governors is final.